I didn't quite like the negative tone of that article and how it was portraying us when it comes to money matters.

 Anyway, I can only speak for myself and my family, so I will share how we have saved money over the years and continue to do so by following simple common sense approaches to money management and spending.
 BTW, we don't do budgets.

-We use an approach that starts with having a mindset and a strong desire to do something to change your life while applying simple and common sense ideas that work long-term and without making you feel as you are missing out on life.
+We use an approach that starts with having a mindset and a strong desire to do something to change our life while applying simple and common sense ideas that work long-term and without making us feel as if we are missing out on life.

-In this blog, I am going to mostly share those simple and common sense things that we have done in our life to get to where we are today with regards to saving money and being financially independent.
+In this post, I am going to mostly share those simple and common sense ideas that we have implemented in our life to get to where we are today with regards to saving money and being financially independent.